 Here are the adjustments that are most useful for bike travel:

 Armrest Adjustment.
 The vast majority of aerobar armrests are limited to a fixed position only (or a few millimetres of adjustment).
-In order to optimise your bike for comfort, however, you will probably need to bring your aerobars closer to your saddle using armrest adjustment.
-The only downside to this aerobar design is that they aren’t compatible with flip-up armrests (I’ll talk more about flip-up armrests below).
+In order to optimise your bike for comfort, you will likely need to bring your aerobars closer to your saddle using armrest adjustment – and the Pro Missile is the best available in this regard.

 Height Adjustment.
-Some aerobar models have compatible riser kits that allow 50-70mm / 2-3″ of height adjustment.
-Getting the appropriate height will not only allow you to maintain a good hip angle but will also decrease the overall reach, resulting in a more comfortable riding position (I’ll talk more about aerobar height below).
+Some aerobar models have compatible riser kits that allow 20-70mm / 1-3″ of height adjustment.
+Getting the appropriate height will not only allow you to maintain a good hip angle but will also decrease the overall reach, resulting in a more comfortable riding position.

 Fred Bar Steerer Mounting Kit